CSC256-04/fp1-starter/README.md

 - In addition, each file must have the standard header as defined below.
 - All source files  must be in the main branch of the github.

-This is an INDIVIDUAL assignment.
+This is a GROUP assignment.
 You can (and should) work in groups to research how to do the assignment, but each person should code their own version and make their own submission.

 # What is gatorgit?